oaklandgit/goboom/README.md

 ### To Do

+- pass a customizable "cooldown" period into a collision event
 - centralize collision detection.
 Current approach is non-performant
 - offscreen die
 - compAnchor - a way to keep objects dynamically anchored (centered, etc) to their parent